trevor-vaughan/pupmod-simp-ds389/README.md

 both create a default LDAP instance and to bootstrap it with SIMP's traditional LDAP hierarchy.

-  ---
-  > TLS connections are currently not supported, but [this is on the short list](https://simp-project.atlassian.net/browse/SIMP-8340) of future improvements.
-  ---

 The module is named `ds389` because Puppet modules cannot start with a digit.

 ## This is a SIMP module